Hi Friends! Are you ready for week two of our journal prompt challenge? Great! Let’s do this.

 Rather, it was something that I loved.
 I lost myself in the writing, I drew picture after picture, and I enjoyed every minute of the process.

-You see, at the back of my book there was a “Meet the Author” section.
+And what’s more, at the back of my book there was a “Meet the Author” section.
 We had to write a little bit about ourselves, and then talk about what we wanted to be when we grew up.

 My answer?
 “An author or an artist.”